longevityframework/longevity/manual/query/order-by.md

 ordered queries that return a large number of results may be costly.

-For MongoDB, ordered results can be assembled in place only when the `orderBy` clause matches the partition key property.
+For MongoDB, ordered results can be assembled in place only when the `orderBy` clause matches the primary key property.
 For Cassandra, any accepted `orderBy` clause will assemble the ordered results in place.
 However, the `orderBy` clauses accepted by Cassandra are limited, as [explained here](cassandra-query-limits.html).